2023-comp0016-avanade-team4/diagnoseai-monorepo/core/README.md

    creation is complete, you should get an email; either way, find your way to the API Management service.
    ![]()
+9. On the side menu, click on Backends
+10. Click on "+Add"
+11. Name the Backend the same as your function app name
+12. Under Type, Select Azure Resource
+13. Select the Function app created earlier under Azure Resource
+14. For runtime URL, put the URL found in the function app + /api.
+So this would be <URL>/api
+15. Press Create
-9. On the side menu, click on APIs.
+16. On the side menu, click on APIs.
    ![]()
-10. Click on "Add API"; then click on "HTTP".
+17. Click on "Add API"; then click on "HTTP".
     ![]()
-11. Set "Display name" and "Name" to anything you want; ideally, something that denotes it is a Core API related resource.
+18. Set "Display name" and "Name" to anything you want; ideally, something that denotes it is a Core API related resource.
 A suggested example is "diagnose-ai-core"
     ![]()
-12. Once the API has been created, select it from the side menu, then click "Add operation".
+19. Once the API has been created, select it from the side menu, then click "Add operation".
     ![]()
-13. You will now create the following endpoints:
+20. You will now create the following endpoints:
     - Method: `POST`, URL: `/chat_done`, Display Name: `Chat Done`
     - Method: `GET`, URL: `/work_order`, Display Name: `Work Order`
     - Method: `POST`, URL: `/validation_to_production`, Display Name: